ToolShedTested

 Specs: SPM: 0-3,000 | Stroke: 1-1/8" | Weight: 6.4 lbs (bare) | Battery: 18V LXT

-The Bosch CRS180B is the shortest reciprocating saw in this test, which makes it the right choice for cutting in confined spaces -- under cabinets, inside wall cavities, in utility closets.
-It is 15% shorter than the Milwaukee and DEWALT, which translates to real reach advantage in tight areas.
+The Bosch GSA18V-083B is the shortest reciprocating saw in this test, which makes it the right choice for cutting in confined spaces -- under cabinets, inside wall cavities, in utility closets.
+At 15-3/4 inches long and 4.4 lbs bare, it has a real reach and fatigue advantage in tight or overhead positions.

 5. BLACK+DECKER BDCR20B 20V MAX -- Best Budget

-The BDCR20B is the right tool for a homeowner who needs occasional reciprocating saw capability -- cutting PVC pipe, trimming tree limbs under 4 inches, doing light remodeling -- and does not want to spend $120+ on a contractor-grade tool.
-At $69 bare, it does those jobs adequately.
+The BDCR20B is the right tool for a homeowner who needs occasional reciprocating saw capability -- cutting PVC pipe, trimming tree limbs under 4 inches, doing light remodeling -- and does not want to spend $120+ on a contractor-grade tool. at the current retailer price bare, it does those jobs adequately.

 The tool does not belong on a demo job site.
 The 0-2,500 SPM with a 7/8-inch stroke is noticeably slower through nail-embedded lumber and cast-iron pipe, and the vibration is unpleasant during extended cuts.
 It is the correct choice only when the use case is light and occasional.